Ransomware In 2021

 DoxWare- Ransomware that threatens to leak victims’ data to sites on the Dark Web. the attacker might sell this information or leak it to sites for free.

 Who is SOPHOS?

-Sophos is a British based security software and hardware company, who develops products for communication endpoint, encryption, network security, email security, mobile security and unified threat management.
+Sophos is a British-based security software and hardware company, that develops products for communication endpoint, encryption, network security, email security, mobile security, and unified threat management.
 Sophos is one of the leading companies in the supply of managed EDR systems, with firewalls that prevent ransomware from expanding into the corporate network by advanced learning techniques and responses based on analysis.
 Intercept X uses CryptoGuard technology that stops unauthorized encryption of files by viruses.

 66% of organizations in the study were affected by ransomware in 2021, an increase from 37% in 2020.